 Claims Requiring Submission of Clinical InformationLimited categories require the routine submission of clinical information

-As a provider, you may be required to submit clinical information to Independence Blue Cross (IBC) before or after IBC processes your claim for services rendered to a member.
-If clinical information is required to process a claim, IBC will contact you.
+As a provider, you may be required to submit clinical information to Independence Blue Cross (Independence) before or after Independence processes your claim for services rendered to a member.
+If clinical information is required to process a claim, Independence will contact you.

 Types of Claims That May Require Clinical Information